 On receipt of a packet, an OpenFlow Switch performs the functions shown in Figure 3.
-The switch starts by performing a table lookup in the first flow table, and based on pipeline processing, may perform table lookups in other flow tables (see 5.1.1).
+The switch starts by performing a table lookup in the first flow table, and based on pipeline processing, may perform table lookups in other flow tables (see 5.1).

-Packet match fields are extracted from the packet.
-Packet match fields used for table lookups depend on the packet type, and typically include various packet header fields, such as Ethernet source address or IPv4 destination address (see 7.2.3).
+Packet header fields are extracted from the packet, and packet pipeline fields are retrieved.
+Packet header fields used for table lookups depend on the packet type, and typically include various protocol header fields, such as Ethernet source address or IPv4 destination address (see 7.2.2).
 In addition to packet headers, matches can also be performed against the ingress port, the metadata field and other pipeline fields.
 Metadata may be used to pass information between tables in a switch.
-The packet match fields represent the packet in its current state, if actions applied in a previous table using the Apply-Actions instruction changed the packet headers, those changes are reflected in the packet match fields.
+The packet header fields and pipeline fields represent the packet in its current state, if actions applied in a previous table using the Apply-Actions instruction changed the packet headers or pipeline fields, those changes are reflected in the packet header fields and pipeline fields.